farhanex/lms-frontend/README.md

 # Library Management System

 This Library Management System is a web application designed to manage book issue and returns in a library.
-It uses a React frontend and a Node.js backend, with JWT for authentication, and Chakra UI for styling.
+It uses a React frontend and a Node.js backend, with JWT for authentication,Chakra UI for styling and Multer for images upload.
 ## Features
 - **Authentication**:
 Secure login and registration using JWT.